 How to obtain CME, CNE, CHES, MCHES and CPH credits

 While APHA is not an accredited provider of continuing education credits for the following professions, we provide this information to assist those who are interested in pursuing credits directly from their professional accrediting bodies:

-Social Work - In selected states, the APHA Annual Meeting activity can be used towards Category 2 CE credits.
+Social Work - In selected states, the APHA Annual Meeting activity can be used toward Category 2 CE credits.
 It is the responsibility of the individual to contact his/her state chapter to see if it applies.
 Contact www.naswdc.org or your state chapter.